Liam Williams

 Liam Williams POV:

 The arena was colder than usual tonight.
-Not the kind of cold you brace against, but the kind that seeps into your joints like old bruises, settles in your bones, and sharpens your focus.
+Not the kind of cold you could try brace against with warm clothes, but the kind that seeps into your joints like old bruises, settles in your bones, and sharpens your focus.

-Breath fogged the air as he stepped onto the ice, blades carving clean across frozen ground that felt more like home than anywhere else.
+Breath fogged the air as he stepped onto the ice, blades carving clean across rink ice that felt more like home than anywhere else.

 After the game, the hallway outside the locker room buzzed with post-match adrenaline.
 Fluorescent lights hummed overhead.
-The sharp scent of sweat and ice hung in the air.
+The musky scent of sweat and mixed cologne hung in the air.
 His jersey stuck damp to his skin, shoulder pads pressing against sore muscles.
 The concrete floor was slick under his skates, patches of slush spreading from the entry.
+It was a good day for the team, and he was determined to celebrate with them.

-“You don’t look like the usual fan,” he said, voice low, the edges of fatigue rough in his throat.
-He didn’t expect a response.
+“You don’t look like the usual fan,” he said, his voice his usual low rumble, the start of fatigue rough in his throat.

 You blinked, startled.
 Then, you hurriedly scribbled something and turned your notebook toward him.